ernell/ABB-RAPID-UTILITY-LIBRARY/README.md

 <h3>Help</h3>
 If you like to contribute to this library, please send what you got to my email, and I will add it to the collection.
 Dont forget to write a module header like the one in TIMER.mod.
 Use the LICENSE-TEMPLATE.txt.
 The code should be readable, nice and tidy.

+<h3>No guarantees</h3>
+All code comes "AS IS", and its your responsibility to check for errors before you use it in a production environment.
+If you find errors, please tell me.